aileencomer/driving-engine/guides/quick-start/Index.md

 * Integrate the SDK with your project
 * Setup the Driving Engine
 * Test the Driving Engine with mock data
-* Learn to interpret the trip summaries.
+* Learn to interpret the trip summaries

 This documentation assumes you are building a native Android or iOS app.